 Some animals display chameleonic abilities, changing body color and shade to blend with their environment, acting as a defense mechanism for hiding from predators.

 However, hermit crabs can’t change their body color.
 According to the Journal of Experimental Biology, hermit crabs choose shells that blend into the background.

 Even then, hermit crabs usually choose shells with a clear contrast as they’re easier to find.

 Changing Colors in Hermit Crabs

-If a hermit crab’s skin turns red, that’s usually positive.
-Red is a default skin shade for many hermit crabs.
-The deeper and darker the hue, the healthier the hermit crab.
+If a hermit crab’s skin turns red, that’s usually positive because this is the default skin shade—the deeper and darker the hue, the healthier the hermit crab.

 A hermit crab turning blue is OK in breeds with this striking coloration.
 Equally, the dominant claw of the Caribbean hermit crab should start turning purple after molting.

 The exception is when hermit crabs become trapped in their shells.
 The changing color is caused by the paint applied to a decorated shell, gluing the hermit crab inside, and staining the skin.